This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Onions– Try other types of onions such as red onions or sweet Vidalia onions.
 The flavor will change a little if using different onions.
 It is a nice way to try new things or use what you have on hand.

 • Cherry Tomatoes – Feel free to use other types of tomatoes.
-Cherry Tomatoes are easy to use, but we still recommend slicing them.
+Cherry Tomatoes or grape tomatoes are easy to use, but we still recommend slicing them.

-• Step 1 – Prepare Cucumbers – First, peel the cucumbers and slice them.
+Step 1 – Prepare Cucumbers – First, peel the medium cucumbers and slice them.
 I normally cut them into 1/4″ slices and then cut the slices in half.

-• Step 3 – Combine Creamy Sauce – In a small bowl, combine the sour cream, fresh dill, vinegar, sugar, salt and garlic powder.
-Whisk until this mixture is combined really good.
+Step 3 – Combine Creamy Sauce – In a small bowl, combine the sour cream, fresh dill, vinegar, sugar, salt and garlic powder.
+Whisk until this mixture is combined really good and it is ready to pour.

-• Step 5 – Place salad in Fridge – Put in the fridge for at least an hour before serving.
-It is best served cold.
+• Step 5 – Place Salad in Fridge – Put in the fridge for at least an hour before serving.
+It is best served cold in a salad bowl.
 Season with salt and pepper for added flavor.

 • Slicer – Use a mandoline slicer to slice the cucumbers.
 It is so handy and you definitely will get a lot of use out of this.
 While it is certainly not necessary, it is very convenient to get thinly sliced cucumbers fast.

-• Preparing Vegetables – Slice and prepare vegetables in bite size pieces.
-Try to remove as much as the pulp and seeds from the tomatoes.
-This helps to keep the salad from getting to wet and diluting the dressing.
+• Preparing Vegetables – Slice and prepare vegetables in bite-size pieces.
+Try to remove as much of the pulp and seeds as possible from the tomatoes.
+This helps to keep the salad from getting too wet and diluting the dressing.

 • Dressing Ingredients – Combine the sour cream dressing ingredients in a small bowl.
-Mix the ingredients together until full combined.
+Mix the ingredients together until fully combined.

 • Adding Vegetables – Make sure to cover the vegetables with the dressing mixture.